jetstream-cloud/js2docs/docs/general/instancemgt.md

 **Note: this feature is not implemented in all interfaces yet.
 Presently, you can resize using Horizon or the CLI.**

-Resizing allows you to choose a different flavor (a.k.a. size) for your instance.
+Resizing allows you to choose a different flavor for your instance.
 When you resize, your instance will shut down and then restart with the new flavor (so please save any work in progress first).

 Consider resizing if you find yourself in one of these situations: